Pixis-py/JavaGameOfLife/README.md

   - Chaos
   - Diamoeba
   - Replicator
+- ⏸ **Pause/Resume Button**: Allows stopping and resuming the simulation at any point.
+- ⏭ **Next Generation Button**: Advances the simulation by one generation at a time, allowing for manual step-through.
+- ⏳ **Speed Slider**: Adjusts the simulation speed dynamically for real-time control.
+- 🔽 **Mode Selection**: Choose between different rule sets for the game:
+  - Classical
+  - High Life
+  - Day and Night
+  - Diamoeba
+  - Replicator
+  - Life Without Death
+  - Chaos
 - 🎲 **Pattern Selection**: Initialize the grid with predefined patterns:
   - Glider
   - Gosper Glider Gun
+  - Glider
+  - Cannon
+  - Labyrinth (Replicator)
+  - Explosive (Replicator)
+  - Replicator

 ## 🛠 Installation & Usage
 ### 🔹 Prerequisites